mgk/thingpin/README.md

  + runs interactively or as a well behaved service daemon that starts automatically on boot
  + can watch any number of GPIO pins for HIGH or LOW state
- + reports pin changes immediately to AWS IoT
+ + reports pin changes to AWS IoT
  + highly configurable
  	+ pin 21 HIGH can report {"door": "open"} and pin 15 LOW can report {"water": "detected": "yes"}} to AWS IoT
  	+ pull up or pull down resistors can be software configured independently for each input